Eggner's Ferry Bridge: January 2012 incident

 An ongoing concern was the economic impact of the loss of the bridge.
 The collapse had an immediate impact on employees and students at Murray State University who normally crossed the bridge during their commutes.
 According to university officials, about 270 students who attend classes in Murray, 210 of them attending full-time, live in two counties (Trigg and Christian) for which the most direct route to campus is via the bridge.
 In addition, at the time of the collapse, the school's nursing students had a clinical placement in Hopkinsville, the county seat of Christian County.
 These individuals were forced to take a longer route to the university, increasing driving times by approximately an hour, and also increasing their fuel costs to cover the extra distance.
 University officials worked with students to identify and resolve problems caused by the bridge collapse.

 On March 8, 2012, the Kentucky Transportation Cabinet awarded an emergency repair contract to Hall Contracting of Kentucky, Inc. The contract called for repairing and reopening the bridge before the upcoming Memorial Day weekend.
-The same company had also completed emergency repairs to the Sherman Minton Bridge between New Albany, IN and Louisville, KY on a contract with the Indiana Department of Transportation.
+The same company had also completed emergency repairs to the Sherman Minton Bridge between New Albany, Indiana and Louisville, Kentucky on a contract with the Indiana Department of Transportation.
 The bridge was reopened on May 25, 2012.